Links to Databases

 National Archives Databases

-ARC contains online copies of some records that can be useful in genealogical research.
-The following topics have specific genealogical sources in ARC: African American history, court records, Federal employees, immigration, military records, and Native Americans records.
-See: www.archives.gov/research/arc/topics/genealogy/index.html
+The National Archives Catalog contains online copies of some records that can be useful in genealogical research.
+The following topics have specific genealogical sources in the National Archives Catalog: African American history, court records, Federal employees, immigration, military records, and Native Americans records.
+See: www.archives.gov/research/genealogy/online-catalog-guide.html

 Access to Archival Databases (AAD)

 Our searchable database containing electronic records.
-The following topics have specific genealogical sources in AAD: Passenger lists of immigrants to the Port of New York 1846-1851, WWII POWs and casualties, Korean War POWs and casualties, Japanese-American internees, Vietnam War casualties, and more.
+The following topics have specific genealogical sources in AAD: Passenger lists of immigrants to the Port of New York and other ports 1834-1900, WWII Army enlistments, WWII POWs, Japanese-American internees, Korean War POWs and casualties, Vietnam War casualties, Social Security Administration death records, and more.
 See: http://aad.archives.gov/aad/

 This website provides a searchable database for African-Americans from the Louisiana area.